-Artistry of Hair, Theory, and Practice
+Artistry of Hair, Theory and Practice

 Instruction in the artistry of hair design.
 Topics include theory, techniques, and application of hair design.

-Chemical Reformation and Related Theory

-Presentation of the theory and practice of chemical reformation including terminology, application, and workplace competencies.

-Introduction to Application of Hair Color

-Introduction to basic hair color applications, including safety and sanitation procedures.
+Prerequisite: Open only to students admitted to the Cosmetology program TECH Type: CSME 1453 4:3:4 Chemical Reformation and Related Theory Presentation of the theory and practice of chemical reformation including terminology, application, and workplace competencies.
+Open only to students admitted Prerequisite: to the Cosmetology program Type: TECH CSME 2202 2:1:3 Introduction to Application of Hair Color Introduction to basic hair color applications including safety and sanitation procedures.
+Open only to students admitted Prerequisite: to the Cosmetology program Type: TECH

-The Principles of Hair Coloring and Related Theory
+CSME 2401 4:3:4 The Principles of Hair Coloring and Related Theory

 Presentation of the theory, practice, and chemistry of hair color.
-Topics include terminology, application, and workplace competencies related to hair color.
+Topics include workplace terminology, application, and competencies related to hair color.